 2. Mt.
 Huashan, China

 This 7,000-foot peak has enticed explorers for centuries because the nearly 700- pathway was initially created as a pilgrimage trail by priests who created it so worshipers could climb to the temple at the top of Mt.
 Huashan.
 Today, thrill seekers have the added safety of narrow plank walkways and chain supports that were added to increase safety measures for the increasingly popular hike.
 But some of the hikes only consist of deep footholds for hikers along with the hike’s steep stairways and challenging vertical pathways.
-Conservative estimates have put the death toll from Mount Hua Shan at nearly 100, but hikers and those seeking the temple continue to attempt this popular hiking and climbing pathway that is terrifyingly dangerous to even the most experienced of hikers.
+Conservative estimates have put the death toll from Mount Hua Shan at nearly 100.
+Still, hikers and those seeking the temple continue to attempt this popular hiking and climbing pathway that is terrifyingly dangerous to even the most experienced of hikers.

 1. Drakensberg Traverse, South Africa